eslint/eslint/docs/src/rules/no-constant-binary-expression.md

 Disallows expressions where the operation doesn't affect the value.

-Comparisons which will always evaluate to true or false and logical expressions (`||`, `&&`, `??`) which either always short circuit or never short circuit are both likely indications of programmer error.
+Comparisons which will always evaluate to true or false and logical expressions (`||`, `&&`, `??`) which either always short-circuit or never short-circuit are both likely indications of programmer error.

 These errors are especially common in complex expressions where operator precedence is easy to misjudge.
 For example: